fazzaamiarso/fazzaamiarso/README.md

 # Hello👋, I'm Fazza
-I am a Fullstack developer, mainly work on Frontend.
+I am a Frontend developer that's full-stack capable.
 An open source enthusiast.

 ⚡ I strive to make high quality and accessible software that everyone can enjoy.